Lemoncode/cypress-by-example/02_selectors_introduction/README.md

-## Lets intoduce a simple selector example.
+## Let's intoduce a simple selector example.
 We're going to write a test to verify that our input accept text, lets start by typing a new test.

 ```javascript
 describe('Login input', () => {